simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-01-say-goodbye-to-custom-form-validators-in-angular.md

 Model validations make more sense from an architectural point of view and with Vest-suites we can create composable, scalable and conditional validation suites.
 By using 2 directives we can easily translate those validation suites to Angular validators and connect them to the `FormControl` and `FormGroup` instances that are automatically created by Angular.
-We created a `inputWrapper` component that uses the validation errors in combination with content projection to show validation errors without any boilerplate.
+We created a `scControlWrapper` component that uses the validation errors in combination with content projection to show validation errors without any boilerplate.
 As a cherry on top, we refactored the entire form to signals.
 I hope you enjoyed this article.
 Please leave a comment and subscribe for more content.